trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 A Widget is an instance of the <b>View</b> class or one of its subclasses.

-Every widget has a corresponding XML element in the layout file where the name of the element is the widget type.
-Each widget could be configured with a set of XML attributes.

 The following layout contains 5 widgets; 2 LinearLayouts, 2 Buttons and a TextView

 ```xml